 How can you get started in childcare?

 By the 1st of January 2014, all family day care educators will be required to have (or be working towards) an approved Certificate III level qualification in early childhood education, or equivalent.
-The Certificate 3 in Children’s Services meets these requirements and is the perfect course with a mixture of hands-on practical demonstration of abilities as well as the theory you need to get started as a child care worker.
+The Certificate III in Early Childhood Education and Care meets these requirements and is the perfect course with a mixture of hands-on practical demonstration of abilities as well as the theory you need to get started as a child care worker.

-For a more experienced person who already holds a Cert III in Children’s Services, the Diploma in Childcare is an excellent course to build on your experience and training to expand your abilities to running whole day care centres.
+For a more experienced person who already holds a Cert III in Children’s Services, the Diploma in Early Childhood Education and Care is an excellent course to build on your experience and training to expand your abilities to running whole day care centres.

 Both courses have a workplace experience based component to ensure you have the chance to apply your skills and gain valuable experience on the job.
 Couple these courses with a Certificate IV in Training and Assessment and you can take on roles as a trainer, helping others achieve their Certificate III and Diploma qualifications in child care.